dboddie/Castle-Raider/README.txt

 Installation

-The sources for this game can be obtained from the Mercurial repository hosted on the Retro Software Web site:
+The sources for this game can be obtained from the Mercurial repository hosted on the Retro Software site:

   http://www.retrosoftware.co.uk/hg/castleraider